Script Development / SQL Construction DFF.SQL

 SQL parameters |

-For most objects created via DFF.CONN(...), which operate on SQL-based connectors, this functionality is already built-in and can be used directly.
+Most operation objects of SQL connectors created via DFF.CONN(...) already have this feature built-in and can be used directly.

 You can directly use conn.query(sql, sql_params)

-This method is mainly used for debugging SQL statements, allowing you to observe the actual executed SQL using print(...)
+This method is mainly used for debugging SQL statements, observing the actual executed SQL through print(...)

 .